11 November 2017

 Currently, Lithium is still traded privately with battery manufacturers negotiating supply contracts direct with producers.

 Determining the price for Lithium is difficult.

-Estimates vary widely, from USD$7,000 per tonne for Chinese imports of carbonate to USD$20,000 a tonne on the Chinese spot market for battery grade material.
-However, there are also reports of Chinese only paying USD$5,000 for US imports, according to analysts at Macquarie Bank.
+Estimates vary widely, from USD$7,000 per tonne for Chinese imports of carbonate to USD$20,000 a tonne on the Chinese spot market for battery-grade material.
+However, there are also reports of the Chinese only paying USD$5,000 for US imports, according to analysts at Macquarie Bank.